 - A dialog box will appear.
 Type the desired file name, then choose a location for the file.
 You'll want to use a new file name to avoid accidentally overwriting the original file.

-- Click the Format menu and choose the desired file format.
+- Click the Format menu, then choose the desired file format.
 In our example, we'll save this image as a JPEG file.
 If you're saving as a PSD file, make sure the Layers option is checked.
 However, most other formats won't allow you to select this option.

 - Click Save.